Syracuse University: Metropolitan satellite locations

+Art

-Art on campus and permanent collections
+Art collections

-Syracuse University Art Museum

-Syracuse is home to the Syracuse University Art Museum whose mission is to be a place of rigorous interdisciplinary research, creative thinking, and mindfulness.
+Syracuse is home to the Syracuse University Art Museum.
 The main gallery space is located in the Shaffer Art Building on the main campus.

-The Warehouse Gallery

-The Warehouse Gallery is a new contemporary art space exhibiting that is operated under the umbrella of the SU Art Museum.
+The Warehouse Gallery is a new contemporary art space that is operated under the umbrella of the SU Art Museum.
 Housed in a former furniture warehouse off-campus, the Warehouse Gallery features works from international artists in a variety of media.
-Its mission is to engage the community in a dialogue regarding the role the arts can play in illuminating the critical issues of our times.

-Louise and Bernard Palitz Gallery

 The Louise and Bernard Palitz Gallery is located on the second floor of the Lubin House in New York City.
 It has a rotation of exhibitions, including two annual public shows, local and regional artists, featured items from the university's art collection, and professional artists.

 Other venues

 There are many other venues for student work at Syracuse University, including the Lowe Art Gallery in Shaffer Art Building, the Robert B Menschel Photography Gallery that features work from professional photographers as well as students and local artists, and the White Cube Gallery in Schine Student Center that showcases work for the student body outside of the school of art and design.

 SU has a permanent art collection of over 45,000 objects from artists including Picasso, Rembrandt, Hopper, Tiffany and Wyeth.
 More than 100 important paintings, sculptures, and murals are displayed in public places around campus.
 Notable sculptures on campus include Sol LeWitt's Six Curved Walls, Anna Hyatt Huntington's Diana, Jean-Antoine Houdon's George Washington, Antoine Bourdelle's Herakles, James Earle Fraser's Lincoln, Malvina Hoffman's The Struggle of Elemental Man, and Ivan Meštrović's Moses, Job and Supplicant Persephone.
+A mural version of Ben Shahn's The Passion of Sacco and Vanzetti adorns an exterior wall at HBC.

 Students can also research primary sources through the Special Collections Research Center (SCRC), which is composed of rare books, manuscripts, works of architecture and design, and popular culture (cartoons, science fiction, and pulp literature), photography, the history of recorded sound, and more.